We've put together some IT information and guidance on working remotely both on and off campus.

 - Read this IT Knowledge Base article on managing data and information on your personal computer.

 - Use a VPN connection on your device to encrypt your internet traffic.
 Everything you send and receive on your computer/phone/tablet would be hidden from the public WiFi to which you attach your device.
 This is considered a good security approach.
 There are many paid and free VPN services available.
 We recommend you use a well-known brand and/or check out that the VPN service is legitimate and secure.

 Internet connection – Mobile Broadband (3G/4G/5G dongles)

 If you are studying away from campus, you will need an internet connection to access BU systems and log-in services.
-The University expects students to have an internet connection, however, with the new lockdown, BU realises that some students are no longer studying where they expected to be.
+The university expects students to have an internet connection, however, with the pandemic, BU realises that some students may not be studying where they expected to be.
 This means some students are being hampered by their internet connection and it is beyond their control.

 If you are experiencing persistent inadequate internet connection (you can test your internet speed at websites like www.speedtest.net or www.fast.com) or do not have access to the internet at all and are in financial hardship, you may be able to receive assistance towards the cost of a Mobile Broadband solution to enable you to continue your studies.
 For more information on the financial support available, please take a look at the Finance and BU Support sections on the BU Help and Advice webpages or get in touch with AskBU.